 Quinta da Regaleira chapel and main building

-Across the corridor is the Renaissance Hall, the former drawing room, where subtle references to Carvelho Monteiro and his wife Perpetua Auguste, are found within the decor.
-Look out for the chandeliers shaped like the Cross of the Order of Christ hanging from the ornate wooden ceiling.
-Also on the ground floor is the King's room, formally the billiards room, which contains portraits of the Portuguese monarchy.
-Running the length of the ground floor is the balcony.
+Across the corridor lies the Renaissance Hall, formerly the drawing room, boasting subtle tributes to Carvelho Monteiro and his wife Perpetua Auguste.
+Admire the chandeliers shaped like the Cross of the Order of Christ suspended from the ornate wooden ceiling.
+The ground floor also houses the King's room, once a billiards room adorned with portraits of the Portuguese monarchy.
+A balcony runs the length of the ground floor, offering panoramic views over the grounds below.

 Dinning room